yannsartori/Sudoku-Solver-and-Generator/README.md

 # Sudoku-Solver-and-Generator
-A Sudoku solver and generator written using JavaScript and canvas See it in action at https://cs.mcgill.ca/~ysarto/projectsDir/sudoku
+A Sudoku solver and generator written using JavaScript and Canvas See it in action at https://cs.mcgill.ca/~ysarto/projectsDir/sudoku
 ## Goals
 My father told me to make this to impress my grand-parents, since they are both quite fond Sudoku.
 My goals with this project were as follows: